IlyaPrusakou/CDSClassification/README.md

 5 **Derivation Function**

 Facilitates the calculation of derived fields or values within a CDS view.
-Often used for advanced calculations or dynamic data transformations.
+They are often used for derivation values for **CDS parameters**.

 6 **Transactional**